bpmn-io/bpmn.io/src/blog/2023/007-form-js-1.5.md

   </p>
 </div>

-You can also specify a data path on the group component, which will route all of the child components down a certain binding path.
+You can also specify a data path on the group component, which will route all of the child components down a specific binding path.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/007-group-path.png">